iamdonovan/iamdonovan.github.io/_sources/teaching/egm722/practicals/zonalstats.rst

 columns we’re interested in.

 Looking at the table above, what landcover class dominates each county?
+Does this make sense, given what you know about Northern Ireland?

 As a final exercise, modify the cell below so that each cell represents the total area (in square km) covered by each landcover class, rather than the number of pixels or the percent area of each county.

 As a small hint, you should only need to change a single line:

 .. code:: ipython3